miguelleitao/btosg/README.md

 ### Examples
 **btosg** is available with two working examples.
-* **ball.cpp** implements a simple simulation of ball with two planes.
+* **ball.cpp** implements a simple simulation of a ball with two planes.
-* **car.cpp** implement a basic vehicle with four wheels.
+* **car.cpp** implements a basic vehicle with four wheels and suspensions.
 It can be compiled using a Z or Y pointing up vector.
 Usage instructions are provided in source file.

-To compile and try the provided examples do make examples
+To compile and try the provided examples do:

+   make examples
    ./ball
    ./carZ